- Municipal Court

-- 25% down of the total owed and submit this application to the court (No checks)
+- $125.00 minimum payment paid down and submit this application to the court (No checks)

-- One-time mandatory $25 time payment fee for each case required by the state of Texas (required pursuant to Section 51.921, Government Code.)
+- One-time mandatory $15 time payment reimbursement fee for each case required by the state of Texas (required pursuant to Section 51.921, Government Code.)

 - One form of identification

-- A bill or letter addressed to you with your current address
+- A bill or letter addressed to you with your current physical mailing address

 Important Notes: Violations remain active with DPS unless the fine is paid in full.
 In accordance with Texas Code of Criminal Procedure, Art.
 27.14(c), case payment will result in waiver of a jury trial and a finding of guilty, which may be reported to the Texas Department of Public Safety.